fgrehm/vagrant-notify/README.md

 # Vagrant::Notify

-A Vagrant plugin that redirects `notify-send` from guest to host machine.
+A Vagrant plugin that forwards `notify-send` from guest to host machine, tested using Ubuntu as guest and host machine.

 ## Installation